trimstray/nginx-admins-handbook/README.md

 ## Checklist to rule them all

 This checklist was the primary aim of the _nginx-admins-handbook_.
-It contains a set of best practices and recommendations on how to configure the NGINX properly.
+It contains a set of best practices and recommendations on how to configure and maintain the NGINX properly.

   > This checklist contains [all rules (76)](doc/RULES.md) from this handbook.